Professor Margaret Rayman on BBC One.

 Dr Bath was also gave live TV interviews for ITV lunchtime news (22/5/13) and BBC World News (22/5/13).

-BBC News reported the Lancet study on 22 May 2013.
-This clip has an interview with Professor Jean Golding, a co-author on the Lancet study and founder of the Avon Longitudinal Study of Parents and Children (ALSPAC), on which the Lancet study was based.
+BBC News reported the Lancet study on 22 May 2013 and interviewed Professor Jean Golding, co-author on the Lancet study and founder of the Avon Longitudinal Study of Parents and Children (ALSPAC), on which the Lancet study was based.

 Iodine was featured on BBC Radio 4 as part of their “In Their Element” series in a programme called “Awesome Iodine”.
 Professor Margaret Rayman presented the programme and interviewed a wide range of iodine experts.
 Our members Professor Alex Stewart, Dr Mark Vanderpump and Dr Sarah Bath were interviewed for the episode.
 You can listen to the full episode.

-The Food Programme on BBC Radio 4 has recently focussed on seaweed and once again, Professor Margaret Rayman was interviewed about the iodine content of seaweed, including a warning about kelp providing excessive iodine.
+The Food Programme on BBC Radio 4 focused on seaweed and once again, Professor Margaret Rayman was interviewed about the iodine content of seaweed, including a warning about kelp providing excessive iodine.
 You can hear her part of the interview from 20.26.

 The 2013 Lancet paper prompted a feature on iodine on the BBC Radio 4 Inside Health programme, on 25 June 2013.
 Dr Mark Vanderpump was interviewed for the show and you can listen to that interview from 15.40.